L9Manuel9/cybersecurity-skills/skills-projects/Network Security/README.md

 ## Implementation Steps
 1. Set up netdiscover with a target range (`netdiscover -r 192.168.1.0/24`).
-2. Collect the list of active IPs, associated MAC addresses, and device manufacturers.
+2. Collect the list of active IPs, associated MAC addresses, and device manufacturers that are currently in use.
 3. Save or document these findings for targeted scans (e.g., Nmap, vulnerability scans).
-4. (Optional) Use results to identify rogue devices or unknown hosts.
+4. (Optional) Use the findings to identify unknown hosts or rogue devices.

 ## Key Takeaways
-- Provides a quick overview of connected devices in the network.
+- It gives a quick overview of connected devices in the network.
-- Essential before deeper vulnerability scanning or exploitation.
+- Good to do prior deeper vulnerability scanning or exploitation.

 ------------------------------------------------------------------------------0101010101---0101010101---0101010101---010101010